Dereje-getu-tadesse-10/demo-nextjs-auth/README.md

-### Role based authentication for Next.js apps using Auth.js and Supabase
+### Role based authentication for Next.js apps using Auth.js and Prisma

 __Admin access for demo :__
 ```